Elisabeth Clay: Black belt career

+2020-2022

 In November 2020 she received her black belt from Moizinho and Chantre.
 In January 2021 FloGrappling chose her as the "2020 Female Grappler of the Year".
 In February she made her black belt Gi debut at Fight to Win 165 where she submitted no. 2-ranked medium heavyweight Maria Malyjasiak via toehold, winning in the process the welterweight Gi title.

 In May 2021 at Subversiv 5 taking place in Miami in May, Clay won the Superfight submitting Andressa Cintra with a kneebar, a few weeks later Clay won silver at the Pan-American Championship then double gold at the 2021 Pan No-Gi with a 100% submission rate at both middleweight and in the absolute division, submitting Kendall Reusing in the openweight final.
 In October Clay won her first black belt world title at the 2021 World No-Gi Championship, also winning silver in openweight.

 In April 2022 Clay participated in the ADCC West Coast Trials but lost on points to Amy Campo in the semi-final.
 In September she was invited to compete at the 2022 ADCC World Championship replacing Carina Santi, Clay lost on points to Amy Campo.
 At the 2022 Pan No-Gi taking place in October Clay won her weight and the openweight for the second year in a row after submitting all six of her opponent.

+2023

 Clay competed in the 2023 IBJJF European Championship, winning a bronze medal in the middleweight division.
-Clay is currently ranked No. 1 in the IBJJF No-Gi black belt division.
 She was then invited to compete in the women's under 66kg grand prix at Polaris 23 on March 11, 2023.
 Clay defeated Joanna Dineva, Ffion Davies, and Amy Campo in one night to win the tournament.

+On March 26, 2023, Clay won a gold medal in the middleweight division of the IBJJF Pan Championship 2023.
+She then competed in the Campeonato Brasileiro de Jiu-Jitsu on May 7, 2023 and won a pair of bronze medals in the middleweight and absolute divisions.
+Clay then competed at the IBJJF American National Championship 2023, winning a silver medal at middleweight and a bronze medal in the absolute division on July 7.
+In the no gi edition of the competition on July 8, she won a gold medal at middleweight and a gold medal in the absolute division.

+Clay competed against Brianna Ste-Marie for the vacant featherweight Who's Number One title at WNO: Night of Champions on October 1, 2023.
+She won the match by unanimous decision.

+Clay competed against Luiza Monteiro at UFC Fight Pass Invitational 5 on December 10, 2023.
+She won the match by submission with a heel hook.